 Change of assumptions - GASB Statement No. 68, Accounting and Financial Reporting for Pensions ("GASB 68"), paragraph 68 states that the long-term rate of return should be determined net of pension plan investment expense but without reduction for pension plan administrative expense.
-For the June 30, 2022 and 2021 measurement date, there were changes in demographic assumptions and inflation rate and there were no changes in discount rate.
+For the June 30, 2022 and 2021 measurement date, there were changes in demographic assumptions and inflation rate.

-Discount rate - The discount rate used to measure the total pension asset/liability at June 30, 2022 and 2021, was 7.15% for the CalPERS plan.
+Discount rate - The discount rate used to measure the total pension liability/asset at June 30, 2023 and 2022 was 6.90% and 7.15%, respectively, for the CalPERS plan.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress-tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans would run out of assets.
-Therefore, the current 7.15% discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long-term expected discount rate of 7.15% will be applied to all plans in the Public Employees Retirement Fund.
+Therefore, the current 6.90% discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
+The long-term expected discount rate of 6.90% will be applied to all plans in the Public Employees Retirement Fund.
 The cash flows used in the testing were developed assuming that both members and employers will make their required contributions on time and as scheduled in all future years.
 The stress-test results are presented in a detailed report called "GASB Crossover Testing Report", which can be obtained from the CalPERS website.